MR-SecNet/ctf-writeups/Other/academy/notes.md

 ![profile-picture upload](images/academy_upload.png)

 # Exploitation
-Upload php-reverseshell and got Access
-Found backup.sh which is also in crontab (runing every minute)
+Upload php-reverse-shell on the studentphoto-upload field and got Access Found backup.sh which is also in crontab (runing every minute)
 ![](images/crontab.png)